shrutiarya10/Chinese-Car-Price-Prediction/README.md

 # Chinese Car Price Prediction
-An Automobile consulting company wants to understand the factors on which the pricing of cars depends.
+An Automobile consulting company(Geely automobiles) wants to understand the factors on which the pricing of cars depends.
 Specifically, they want to understand the factors affecting the pricing of cars in the American market, since those may be very different from the Chinese market.
 So we use a Multiple Linear Regression Model for